 - 1. To design a hip joint implant and determine the optimum processing parameters for 3D printing through simulation. - 2.
 To print a hip joint implant and carry out mechanical tests of the printed hip joint implant.

 - 3. To evaluate the performance of the designed hip implant by comparing the simulated and experimental results. - 4.
-To compare the mechanical properties of the 3D printed hip joint implant prototype with those of the actual bone to be replaced.
+To compare the mechanical properties with those of the actual bone to be replaced.

 1.6 Justification